sonibla/pytorch_keras_converter/README.md

 Using Anaconda solves this issue.

+## Contributing

+Contributions are always welcome !

+Feel free to create an issue if you found a bug or if you have an idea of improvement.
+If you want to solve an issue or implement a new feature by yourself, you can fork the repository and make a pull request

+This repository is fully [PEP8](https://www.python.org/dev/peps/pep-0008/) compliant.

+When reporting bugs, please specify your OS, your version of Python, versions of every dependency and if you're using a particular environment (Anaconda for example).

+You can use `pip freeze` to see versions of your Python modules

 ## Authors

 * [**Alban Benmouffek**](https://github.com/sonibla)

-## Code of conduct

-This repository is fully [PEP8](https://www.python.org/dev/peps/pep-0008/) compliant.

-When reporting issues, please specify your OS, your version of Python, versions of every dependency and if you're using a particular environment (Anaconda for example).

-You can use `pip freeze` to see versions of your Python modules.
+See also the list of [contributors](https://github.com/sonibla/pytorch_keras_converter/contributors) who participated in this project.

 ## License